 How existing addresses are affected by address imports

-When overwrite existing data is checked, an entire address will be overwritten by an import if one of the following fields is mapped: address1, street_name, city, zip, or country_code.
+When overwrite existing data is checked, an entire address will be overwritten by an import if any one field from that address is mapped.
 An import cannot fill in specific fields within an address without changing all fields in that address.
 This is designed to ensure an import does not create non-existent addresses (e.g. New York City in the city field with Alberta in the state field).

 If only registered state is imported, it will not update the registered address.
 The registered state imported will be used, along with the state file ID, as a unique identifier.
 If only registered county and registered state are imported, the registered address will not be updated.
 These fields, along with the county file ID, will be used as a unique identifier.

 We recommend including a postal code and country code when importing an address outside of the nation's default country.

 A nation's default country is the country listed in its address at Settings > Contact.

 The International Organization for Standardization (ISO) developed a two-letter code that indicates the names of countries and dependent territories.
 Your database recognizes the ISO 3166-1 alpha-2 codes which are listed on Wikipedia.